ieb/solarmon/README.md

 ----
 A simple Python Script for reading Growatt PV Inverter Modbus RS485 RTU Protocol and storing into InfluxDB

+Forked from original and upgraded to v120 of the Growatt Modbus RTU registers.
+Tested with a Growatt 4200 TL XE 1 phase 2mpp inverter, shipped in early 2022.

 [Protocol Documentation](docs/README.md)

 How to use